 1970: MADE FOR SPEED

-The Mirage debuted in 1976 as a new track and field shoe offering from PUMA that was lightweight and made for speed.
-It featured uppers backed with nylon and reinforced with suede leather trimmings, a reinforced heel-counter, heelbone protection, a foam wedge insert, a nylon front sole with profile, 6 interchangeable spikes, and an asymmetrical spike position.
+Debuting in 1976, PUMA’s Mirage was a new lightweight and made for speed track and field offering.
+Its upper featured nylon reinforced with suede leather trimmings, a reinforced heel-counter, heelbone protection, a foam wedge insert, a nylon front sole with profile, six interchangeable spikes, and an asymmetrical spike position.

 FROM THE TRACK TO THE STREET

-The Mirage began in the 1970s as a track and field shoe and was reimagined in the 1990s as a jogging and leisure shoe, appreciated by runners for its stability, comfortable foam and lightweight design.
+The Mirage began in the 1970s as a track and field shoe and was reimagined in the 1990s as a jogging and leisure shoe.
+It was appreciated by runners for its stability, comfortable foam and lightweight design.

 1990: WHEN THE GAME CHANGED

-When redesigned in the 1990s, catalogues described it as a “nylon leisure shoe” with an air-permeable nylon mesh upper and synthetic suede trims.
+After its redesign in the 1990s, catalogues described the Mirage as a “nylon leisure shoe” with an air-permeable nylon mesh upper and synthetic suede trims.
 These nylon design elements were kept from the original track and field shoe.
-The stylish jogging and leisure shoe came in a variety of colorways, for both men and women, suiting various tastes.
+The stylish jogging and leisure shoe came in a variety of colourways, for both men and women, suiting various tastes.